Phreakazoidd/Phreakazoidd/README.md

   "The inner reality creates the outer form" - Phylicia Rashad
   <br>
-  "Treat your ability to control your thoughts with respect.
-It's all that protects your mind from false perceptions" - Marcus Aurelius
+  "Treat your ability to control your thoughts with respect" - Marcus Aurelius
   <br>
-  "There's something to be said about living it" - David Goggins png)
+  "There's something to be said about living it" - David Goggins

 </div>